The Fried Chicken Flu: Cultural references

 "Kernel's Fried Chicken" is a reference to fast food restaurant Kentucky Fried Chicken.
 Both restaurants have the same acronyms, and many aspects of "Kernel's Fried Chicken" are based on the real-life Kentucky Fried Chicken, such as the designs of their restaurant buildings, their employees' uniforms, and even their slogan.
-The episode also references Kentucky Fried Chicken's controversial promotion for their Kentucky Grilled Chicken; free coupons could be printed out on the website of talk show host Oprah Winfrey, who had partnered with KFC.
-The promotion resulted in shortages of grilled chicken at KFC restaurants, resulting in a sit-in protest at one Manhattan store.
+The episode also references Kentucky Fried Chicken's controversial promotion for their Kentucky Grilled Chicken.
+Free coupons could be printed out on the website of talk show host Oprah Winfrey, who had partnered with KFC.

+The real-life promotion resulted in shortages of grilled chicken at KFC restaurants, resulting in a sit-in protest at one Manhattan store.
 Other fried chicken restaurants parodied in the episode include Popeyes, Church's Texas Chicken, and Chick-fil-A as “Blutos”, “Temple’s Chicken”, and “Chick-le-Fait”, respectively.

-The "fried chicken flu" pandemic is a reference to the 2009 swine flu pandemic; Granddad even mentions the swine flu pandemic directly in the episode.
-The episodes features a satirical animation of American president Barack Obama (voiced by Marlin Hill) twice in the episode, giving addresses to the people of the United States.
+The "fried chicken flu" pandemic is a reference to the 2009 swine flu pandemic.
+Granddad mentions the swine flu pandemic directly in the episode.
+The episodes features a satirical animation of American president Barack Obama, voiced by Marlin Hill, twice in the episode, giving addresses to the people of the United States.

 The final chase scene includes multiple references to the Mad Max films.
-When the Woodcrest Fried Chicken Flu Militia shows up to demand the food and water that Huey has stashed away in his house, one of the Militia Members is dressed like Lord Humungus with face mask and bare-chested leather straps.
-As the Freeman family escapes the house with their food and water tied on top their car, Aunty Entity's hairstyle and large earrings (from Mad Max Beyond Thunderdome) are worn by the Woodcrest Militia leader as she orders her gang to get on a school bus to give chase.
+When the Woodcrest Fried Chicken Flu Militia shows up to demand the food and water that Huey has stashed away in his house, one of the Militia Members is dressed like Lord Humungus, with face mask and bare-chested leather straps.
+As the Freeman family escapes the house with their food and water tied on top their car, Aunty Entity's hairstyle and large earrings, from Mad Max Beyond Thunderdome, are worn by the Woodcrest Militia leader as she orders her gang to get on a school bus to give chase.